doolin/hrecipe/readme.txt

 * Moved css styling into for entry navigation into editor css file.
 * Removed custom styling for thickbox tabs in favor of WP-builtin.
 Looks the same, easier to maintain.
 * Started splitting out Javascript, turning it into UJS with some jQuery help.
+* localized page hook to get postbox handling into UJS.
+* Change class `mealtype` to `recipeType`, which is supported by rich snippets.

 = 0.5.8.5 =
 * Closing donations for now, will reopen later.